-Project operations and maintenance with the RSP Design Variant would be similar to that of the Millbrae Station Design, as there would be no change to train operations or maintenance.
+Project operations and maintenance with the RSP Design Variant would be similar to that of the Millbrae Station Design, as there would be no difference in train operations or maintenance.
 Lights from HSR trains would be similar to existing light from BART and Caltrain services.
 With the RSP Design Variant, the elimination of the four new surface parking lots from the project west of the existing station would reduce the amount of lighting installed by the HSR project compared with the Millbrae Station Design.
-As part of the project, the Authority would implement project features to limit light spillover from HSR station facilities into adjacent residential areas (AVQ-IAMF#1: Aesthetic Options).
-As with the Millbrae Station Design, lighting levels with the RSP Design Variant would not result in a decrease in visual quality.
-Accordingly, the RSP Design Variant, like the Millbrae Station Design, would have a less-than-significant operational impact on aesthetics and visual quality under CEQA.
+Project features limit light spillover from HSR station facilities into adjacent residential areas (AVQ-IAMF#1: Aesthetic Options).
+As with the Millbrae Station Design, lighting levels with the RSP Design Variant, like the Millbrae Station Design, would have a less-than-significant operational impact on aesthetics and visual quality under CEQA.